Mon-Fri 9:00 - 17:00

 In this type of ownership, joint tenancy is a form of co-ownership in which owners have equal rights to the property.
 In Ontario, joint tenancy includes the right of survivorship, which means that if one owner dies, the surviving owner automatically owns the property without the need for probate.
 This might be a significant advantage since it can save time and money on legal fees.

-Joint tenancy is common among married or common-law partners since it can be beneficial.
-If one partner dies, joint tenancy allows for a smooth transfer of ownership, and the surviving spouse/partner would automatically become the sole owner of the property.
+Joint tenancy is common among married or common-law partners because it can be beneficial.
+If one partner dies, joint tenancy allows for a smooth transfer of ownership, and the surviving spouse/partner automatically becomes the sole owner of the property.

 However, joint tenancy can also have some drawbacks.
 Each owner has an equal say in decisions regarding the property, which can lead to disagreements or conflicts.
 In addition, if one owner decides to get involved in a certain transaction, such as a sale, the other owner(s) must agree to the sale.